1cec0ld/Berries/README.md

   * A List of Worldguard regions that corresponds to each spot a berry can either be planted, or grow into.
 3. berries
   * A List of Berries as they would be read by the lore on the item.
 Ex.
 An apple with lore Aguav would only activate as a berry if the entry Aguav were in the config here, AND the color of the lore matched the `color` entry.
     + color: A single character, 0-9,a-f,k,l-o that matches the color code on the berry's lore seen in game.
 A berry with lore *Oran* would only activate if this entry were l.
+Defaults to 2 (Dark_Green).
     + stalktype: The typeID of the plant which appears when the berry is planted.
-Typically 59:`crops`, 141:`carrot`, or 142:`potato`
+Typically 59:`crops`, 141:`carrot`, or 142:`potato`.
+Defaults to 59.
     + effects: a comma-delimited list of what the berry does when activated.
 Valid values are:
       - `smallheal`: heals the user for 4 Health (2 Hearts)
       - `largeheal`: heals the user for 10 Health (5 Hearts)